JAJCole/checkbook-app/README.md

 # checkbook-app
 A python demo project that creates a terminal checkbook app.

-For the incomplete fel_init and fel3_init, navigation keys are enter and curson control keys.
+For the incomplete fel_init and fel3_init, navigation keys are enter and cursor control keys.